apache/airflow/docs/apache-airflow/administration-and-deployment/logging-monitoring/metrics.rst

 ``scheduler.tasks.running``                         Number of tasks running in executor ``scheduler.tasks.starving``                        Number of tasks that cannot be scheduled because of no open slot in pool ``scheduler.tasks.executable``                      Number of tasks that are ready for execution (set to queued)
-                                                    with respect to pool limits, dag concurrency, executor state, and priority.
+                                                    with respect to pool limits, DAG concurrency, executor state, and priority.
 ``executor.open_slots``                             Number of open slots on executor ``executor.queued_tasks``                           Number of queued tasks on executor